 Cover with polythene

 Cover the surface of the soil with a sheet of polythene, mulch fabric or roofing felt.
-The protective cover will keep out cold rain and late snow and if you use a dark colour, it will absorb heat from the sun and transfer it to the soil.
+The protective cover will keep out cold rain and late snow.
+Don’t worry about the colour of the material – dark colours will absorb heat from the sun and transfer it to the soil, but clear polythene will enable the sun to warm the soil directly.

 Cover with a cloche